benjaminescobar1/readme-generator/README.md

   we need to open terminal, run npm install inquirer, then run node index.js.
 This will give the user a series of questions to answer that'll be used when the readme file is generated.

   ## Usage:
-  The usage of this project is to use the application created to generate a README file.
+  The usage of this project is to use the application created to generate a README file

   ## Contributions:
   Contributions used was starter code from challenge 2 from lesson 9.